Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/system-architecture/Development-Environment-Setup.md

 This document shows to setup the Development Enviroment locally.

+Note: You will need to add your own Document for the Chatbot to work

 1. Install and Open Docker Desktop and Vscode
 2. Download and unzip the source code in the most recent [project release](github.com/Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/releases/latest)
 3. In Vscode open the project file after you unzip, in the backend folder create .env file and database.env